 The Plot:

 It is a future version of a world torn apart by war.
 The church has become all-powerful and in this verse, vampires have existed since the dawn of time.
 These are not the suave and sophisticated vamps of literature and film.
 These vampires are animalistic and more of a “hive” insect with a queen who’s lays vampire “eggs.”
-A legion of Priests were created by the church to battle the vampires and in a long epic battle they were defeated and the remaining creatures were put in “reservations.”
-(Sound familiar?)
+A legion of Priests are created by the church to battle vampires.
+In a long epic battle they were defeated and the remaining creatures were put in “reservations.”

-The Priests are disbanded and forgotten.
-Years later, in an outpost in the Wasted Lands, a farmer along with his wife and daughter are breaking their backs trying to make a living out of the desert soil.
-As they sit down to their evening meal, they are attacked by a horde of vampires and the daughter hides in the basement only to be discovered by something.
+The Church disbands the Priests.
+Years later, in the Wasted Lands, a farmer and his wife and daughter are trying to make a living.
+They battle the desert soil daily to crop crops.
+They sit down to their evening meal and are attacked by a horde of vampires.
+The daughter hides in the basement.
+She is soon discovered by something.

 The Cast: